pattan-net/pattan-email/README.md

-### pattan-email
+### pattan-sendgrid

-pattan-email is a python package that combines the sendgrid package with PaTTAN specific configurations.
+pattan-sendgrid is a python package that combines the sendgrid package with PaTTAN specific configurations.

 ## Quick start
 1. installation
-> pip install pattan-email
+> pip install pattan-sendgrid

 2. Create an environment variable 'SENDGRID_API_KEY' set its value to your sendgrid api key
 >  export SENDGRID_API_KEY="YOUR SENDGRID API KEY"
 3. Generate config by redirecting this output to a file or copy/paste to a file.
 Keep this file out of your repo as it will contain your sendgrid api key
 > pe gc
 4. Use the output from the command in step three to initialize the PattanEmail class.
->    from pattan_email.PattanEmail import PattanEmail
+>    from pattan_sendgrid.PattanEmail import PattanEmail
 >    ... {define PATTAN_EMAIL_CONFIG_JSON with the contents of the step 3 output}
 >    emailer = PattanEmail(PATTAN_EMAIL_CONFIG_JSON)